HamzaKho/git-basics-activities/README.md

-# Git and GitHub Basics - Changed by Me
+# Git and GitHub Basics

 This repository contains the reference materials for engineers who need to learn and practice the basics of version control using Git and GitHub.